xray-imaging/2bm-docs/docs/source/procedures/item_002.rst

        ``|slope|`` at iteration N−1 by more than this factor.
        Default: 1.5.
 Catches runaway positive feedback before it walks the spot off the camera.
+   * - ``max_correction_per_iter_urad``
+     - > 0
+     - µrad
+     - Hard clip on the per-iteration correction magnitude for each table axis.
+Default: 200.
+When the calibrated sensitivity matrix M is ill-conditioned (table has weak authority over one slope direction), M⁻¹ can compute very large corrections; the clip keeps each iteration within the linear range near the calibration point.
+Convergence happens over more iterations rather than one big move.
    * - ``threshold_fraction``
      - 0 < x < 1
      - —